citkane/fetchmanager/README.md

 ```

 Note the negative (-5). `buggy_important` will now retry up to five times from the front of the queue before `normal_stuff` is requested.
-If the buggy endpoint takes longer to respond (or error) than the queue pause time, then `normal_stuff` will fill in the gap with requests.
+If the buggy endpoint takes longer to respond (or error) than the retry wait time, then `normal_stuff` will fill in the gaps with requests.

 Consider `force_retry` as an override to prioritise / de-prioritise a single request.
 A user provided `retry_cb` will be by-passed until all the `force_retry` counts have been depleted.